freemanjustin/gridgen2roms/README.md

 # How to make a roms grid with `gridgen2roms`
-This example will take you through the steps requires to generate a grid that may be used with roms.
+This example will take you through the steps to generate a roms grid.

 ## Polygon Definition